 This is just a small selection of Mérida’s cultural activities, as the city boasts cultural centers and art galleries for everyone to discover as they roam around.
 Among them, one not to be missed: La Fundación de Artistas is an organization that opened a center in 2015 to promote contemporary creation on the Peninsula.
 In the evening, the atmosphere changes!
 In the center, the traffic calms down and gives way to concerts here and there, while onlookers stop, sometimes venturing to draw a few dance steps.

-A gastronomic capital
+The gastronomic capital of Yucatan

 The region’s cuisine is an incredible blend of Mayan, Spanish and Arabic flavors.
 One of the best ways to enjoy a typical meal is to venture into one of the city’s markets, then sit down at one of the small stalls to sample the culinary specialties.